leo-project/leofs_ansible/README.md

 You may need to use the `-b` option to escalate your permission when install with package

+## Other Usages
+Refer to examples for playbook/inventory files to perform various operations on LeoFS Cluster

 ## Configurations
 ### Important Configurations
 **LeoManagers**